For contractors (invite-only)

 • Used only when you accept an introduction

-• You can pause add-ons at any time
+• You can change add-ons month-to-month

 Caps + rollover (fairness rules)